thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

         in ListApp.inj cb
     end

-And finally, the we got a polymorphic :code:`map`:
+And finally, we got a polymorphic :code:`map`:

 .. code-block :: ocaml